UA-ResearchComputing-HPC/ua-researchcomputing-hpc.github.io/PBS-Scripts/Array-and-Parallel/Basic_Array_Job.md

 This is **not** a good way to run multiple jobs.
 This submits too many too quickly and overloads the scheduler.
 Instead, an array job can be used to achive the same ends.

 ## Script Example
+_This script was written and executed on elgato, but can be run on Ocelote with minor modifications to the resource requests_

 ```
 #PBS -q standard